We’ve been producing various breeds of high performance dogs for our own purposes for decades.

 Though we sell some occasionally, we do not make a business of selling dogs or puppies.

-We work together to produce "the Nemesis Class" Patterdale Terrier (a term coined by a happy customer.)
+We've been working to produce "the Nemesis Class" Patterdale Terrier (a term coined by a happy customer.)

 We help farmers and small livestock owners with various types of troublesome vermin.